hamidghasemi69/hamidghasemi69.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I currently work as a **Principal Data Scientist** in Actionable Analytic group at [the Office of the University Provost at Arizona State University](https://provost.asu.edu/) where I maintain the whole end-to-end machine learning model development to deployment.
+I am Hamidreza Ghasemi Damavandi, and currently work as a **Principal Data Scientist** in Actionable Analytic group at [the Office of the University Provost at Arizona State University](https://provost.asu.edu/) where I maintain the whole end-to-end machine learning model development to deployment.
 Prior to my current position, I was a senior machine learning scientist at Overstock.

 I have obtained my Bachelor degree in Electrical Engineering from the [University of Tehran](https://ut.ac.ir/en) (ranked 1st university in Iran) Summer 2009, Masters and Ph.D in Electrical Engineering from the [University of Iowa](https://uiowa.edu/), Summer 2016.